zzyzek/sandbox/ulhp/hc-umans-companion.md

 ### Construction

-Umans discusses various strategies, including a linear programming lemthod suggested by Bridgeman, but Uman settles on a graph construction combined with a perfect edge matching, to find the initial 2-factor.
+Umans discusses various strategies, including a linear programming method suggested by Bridgeman, but Uman settles on a graph construction combined with a perfect edge matching, to find the initial 2-factor.

 Each vertex in the solid grid graph is replaced by a widget.
-Each vertex's widget construction has one vertex for each neighbor and each of these 'external' widget verticies are connected to two 'internal' verticies.
+Each vertex's widget construction has one vertex for each neighbor and each of these 'external' widget vertices are connected to two 'internal' vertices.

 The construction is bipartite.
-The internal widget verticies that have an edge match with an external widget vertex correspond to one side of an edge in a valid 2-factor of the original solid grid graph.
+The internal widget vertices that have an edge match with an external widget vertex correspond to one side of an edge in a valid 2-factor of the original solid grid graph.

 A valid 2-factor exists iff a perfect edge matching exists.